mjordan/islandora_repository_reports/README.md

 A Drupal 8 module that provides a of graphical reports on various aspects of and Islandora repository.
 Reports included in this modul are:

-* Number of nodes, grouped by content type
+* Number of nodes, grouped by Drupal content type
-* Number of nodes, grouped by Islandora model
+* Number of nodes, grouped by terms from the Islandora Models taxonomy
-* Number of nodes, grouped by genre
+* Number of nodes, grouped by terms from the Islandora Genre taxonomy
 * Number of nodes, grouped created by month
 * Number of media, grouped by MIME type

-Submodules are included that add a report of media by [PRONOM PUID](https://en.wikipedia.org/wiki/PRONOM) (if Islandora FITS is installed), and three sample reports, "Flavors" and one each for generating random pie and bar chart data.
+Submodules are included that add a report of media grouped by [PRONOM PUID](https://en.wikipedia.org/wiki/PRONOM) (if Islandora FITS is installed), and three sample reports, "Flavors" and one each for generating random pie and bar chart data.

+This module's goal is to provide Islandora repository administrators with a set of visual reports that work with little, or no, configuration on basic information about their content.
+It is not a replacment for Views.

 ## Overview